 The governors, lieutenant governors, and attorneys general called for a special task force.

-Governor Fortinbrass, Lieutenant Governor Poppins, Attorney General Dalloway, and Senators James and Twain will attend.
+Governor Fortinbrass, Lieutenant Governor Poppins, and Attorney General Dalloway will attend.

 Will you take my temperature, Doctor?

-We have had three relatives visit from the South.
+We had three relatives visit from the West.

-Go south three blocks and then turn left.
+Go west three blocks and then turn left.